How do you plan a full 6-month winter training using Coach Jack or TrainerDay plans?

 I live in northern Illinois USA.
 There is enough cold and snow here that we have 4 distinct seasons.
 Starting the beginning of November until about the middle of March there is a lack of daylight and enough cold that it is tough to ride outside.
 I personally draw the line at 40F/5C for temperature, any colder than that and the ride isn’t very fun.

-My high level concept is to have a pair of 6-month plans.
+The high level concept is to have a pair of 6-month plans.
 One for the outdoor riding season and one for the winter.

+Indoor season – Pick a base, build, peak approach starting 26 weeks before you want to peak.
 The CJ 6-month plans are formatted as: 8 weeks base, 12 weeks build, 6 weeks plan.

 Dave